rstudio/config/README.md

   dataset: "data.csv"
 ```

-Configurations can alternatively inherit from other configurations.
+All configurations automatically inherit from the "default" configuration.
+Configurations can also inherit from one or more other named configurations.
 For example, in this file the `production` configuration inherits from the `test` configuration:

 **config.yml**